Essential Guide to Gift Tax in Japan for Foreigners

 Chapter 3: Do Foreigners Have to Pay Gift Tax?

-If the situation makes the recipient an unlimited tax obligor, gift tax applies to both domestic and foreign assets.
-If the recipient is a limited tax obligor, only assets located in Japan are subject to gift tax.
+• If the recipient is a limited tax obligor, only assets located in Japan are subject to gift tax.

 Scope of Taxable Assets Under the Gift Tax